jansvoboda11/psr-router/README.md

 #### Optional part

 Optional part is a suffix of the URI that can be omitted.
-They can be nested and can contain both static text and dynamic attributes.
+They can be nested and may contain both static text and dynamic attributes.
 The syntax for optional parts is: `"[/optional]"`.

 ### Routing incoming requests

-After defining routes, `Router` can match incoming requests (instances of PSR-7 `ServerRequestInterface` interface).
-Result of the `match` method can be either `null` or `Match`, which contains the route handler and a request with filled route attributes.
+After providing routes to `Router`, it can match incoming requests.
+The result of the `match` method is either `null` or `Match` which contains the route handler you specified earlier and the incoming request with filled attributes.

 ```php
 $router = Router::create($routes);